foundry-rs/book/src/forge/config.md

 Forge can be configured using a configuration file called `foundry.toml`, which is placed in the root of your project.

 Configuration can be namespaced by profiles.
 The default profile is named `default`, from which all other profiles inherit.
+You are free to customize the `default` profile, and add as many new profiles as you need.

 Additionally, you can create a global `foundry.toml` in your home directory.